minio/mc/docs/minio-admin-complete-guide.md

   --help, -h                       Show help.
 ```

-*Example: Set new admin credential of a Minio server represented by its alias 'myminio'.*
+*Example: Set new admin credential of a MinIO server represented by its alias 'myminio'.*

 ```sh
 mc admin credential myminio/ minio minio123